-As a precaution in compliance with the regional ordinance to deal with the ongoing health emergency, the reopening of the Food Museums scheduled for Saturday 29 February is postponed to Saturday 7 March, unless otherwise indicated.
-The events scheduled for Saturday 29 February and Sunday 1 March are therefore canceled.
+As a precaution in compliance with the Ministerial Decree to deal with the ongoing health emergency, the reopening of the Food Museums scheduled for Saturday 29 February is postponed after April 3rd, unless otherwise indicated.

 An ideal “road of taste” that runs throughout the province of Parma, an itinerary with many delicious stops to learn about the history of excellent food and wine products that have made Parma the capital of the Italian Food Valley.